maxravel/DOMsketches/readme.md

 multiple slectors:
 document.getElementsByClassName();

-revision done to line 211.
+revision complete;
+every problems resolve;
-to do: work on remove element
+to do: better format;
-to do: check 'replacing elements' section
+to do: using in projects;